Quessian-Phaedrus-Sternabite/Obsidian-Law/YIG_2025/Embedded 1/Jacobson v. Massachusetts (1905).md

 ### Use

-Can't be used bc the rebuttal would hurt like a motherfucker
+Can't be used bc the rebuttal would hurt like all get out Rebuttal?
 ### Embedded

 [[Name of embedded]]